 Keep in mind, if animals are confined to one shelter, aggressive behaviour and outbreak of contagious diseases is a risk.

 Evacuating with animals

-Animal evacuation requires additional time and the right equipment (e.g. corrals, shoots and trailers).
+Animal evacuation requires additional time and the right equipment, for example, corrals, shoots and trailers.
 If ordered to evacuate, you may only have minutes to gather your belongings.
 Have a plan and ensure the necessary equipment is prepared so you are ready to evacuate safely and quickly.

 If time permits: